AdobeDocs/experience-cloud.en/help/campaign/api/get-started-apis.md

 ---
-title: Get started with Campaign Standard APIs
+title: Get started with Campaign REST APIs
 description: Create integrations and build your own ecosystem by interfacing Campaign with a panel of technologies.
 audience: developing
 content-type: reference